klaasnicolaas/home-assistant-glow/Readme.md

 ## Disclamer

-We use aliexpress / banggood affiliate links for the components and the tools.
+We use AliExpress / Banggood affiliate links for the components and the tools.
 Some Ad-blockers might block these links an thus they seem to appear broken.
-You will have to temporarely disable ad-blocker to open these links.
+You will have to temporarily disable ad-blocker to open these links.

 ## License